What do fog, squirrels and streaky windshields have in common? All add to the risk of driving when the weather turns colder.

 Fog, wet roads and glare can create road hazards that take even experienced drivers by surprise.
-But an ounce of prevention … well, you know the saying.
-MoneyTalksNews chatted with Ed Kriston, veteran AAA Mid-Atlantic auto safety authority, about some of the dangers that he has seen during the season and the best ways to guard against them:
+Money Talks News consulted with an auto safety expert to identify some of the dangers during the season and the best ways to guard against them.

 1. Beware animal magnetism

-2. Don’t tamper with tire pressure
+2. Don’t reduce your tire pressure

 3. Test battery strength

 - Solution: Take your car to an auto center, including AAA Car Care Centers, for a free battery check.
-Tip: Do this before a long road trip.

 4. Invest in windshield fluid